cqse/Teamscale-AzureDevOps-Extension/README.md

 For curl under Linux, we use the Ermine build which should work under all modern distributions.
 For Windows, we use the 32bit variant which works on both 32 and 64bit machines.

+Use [fetch_dependencies.sh](./reportUploadTask/fetch_dependencies.sh) to update the CodeCoverage.exe in the repo.